FalconForceTeam/FalconFriday/0xFF-0108-Large_number_of_AD_objects_accessed_by_user-Win.md

 ## Suggested Response Actions
-Investigate if the user has a legitimate business purpose for accessing large numbers of Active Directory objects.
+Verify whether legitimate business or operational reasons exist for the user account to access large volumes of Active Directory objects.

+In case of a suspected breach or insider threat:
+ * Review the latest activities performed by the account on the AD objects and validate the permissions of the compromised account.
+ * If malicious activity is verified, consider disabling the suspicious user account and isolating the host if interactive access is suspected.

 ## Detection Blind Spots